 In April 2017, the Department of Health and Human Services shocked insurance producers by reducing the 2018 Open Enrollment Period to six weeks.
 By announcing the change in the middle of the year, the government gave consumers minimal warning to prepare for a busier enrollment period.
 Local community groups that work to sign their neighbors up for healthcare were equally off-guard.

 However, since the Affordable Care Act was first passed, the Open Enrollment Period was set to decrease to just 6 weeks by 2019.
-We’ve had it happen once before and it appears to be the new normal.
+We’ve had it happen twice before and it appears to be the new normal.

 Six weeks is a lot shorter than you’d imagine.
 For the last enrollment period, Americans were already starting to lose healthcare because they missed open enrollment; 2017 was the first time in which individual health plan membership dropped in Obamacare’s history.